kaiachain/metaverse-knowledge-kit/docs/decentralized-oracle/oracle-providers/supraOracles-tutorial.md

 * Click on `File Explorer` tab, create a new file named `demoSupraVRF.sol` in the contracts folder
 * Paste the code below in your newly created file
 * In Remix, click **Compile contract**.
-* Click the Klaytn tab on your left having installed the plugin
+* Click the Kaia tab on your left having installed the plugin
 * Select **Environment** > **Injected Provider** - **MetaMask**.
 * In **Contract**, select your contract.
 For example, SampleSupraVRF.
 * Click **Deploy**.